near/docs/docs/tutorials/contracts/nfts/8-marketplace.md

 ```

 ## File structure {#ile-structure}

-The changes that have been made include a new root level directory called `market-contract`.
+The changes made include a new root level directory called `market-contract`.
 This contains both the build script, dependencies as well as the actual contract code as outlined below.

 ```
 market-contract